Milnor fibre boundary of a non-isolated surface singularity: Triple product. Resonance varieties

-The $d$th {\em resonance variety} of a space $X$ is the set ${\mathcal R}_d(X)$ of cohomology classes $\lambda\in H^1(X,\bfc)$ for which there is a subspace $W\subset H^1(X,\bfc)$, of dimension $d+1$, such that $\lambda \cup W=0$.
-The resonance varieties of arrangements were introduced by Falk in \cite{FALK}, and since then they play a central role in several parts of mathematics.
-Their relationship with characteristic varieties is crucial.
+\bekezdes {\bf Resonance varieties.} The $d$--th {\em resonance variety} of a space $X$ is the set ${\mathcal R}_d(X)$ of cohomology classes $\lambda\in H^1(X,\bfc)$ for which there is a subspace $W\subset H^1(X,\bfc)$, of dimension $d+1$, such that $\lambda \cup W=0$.
+The resonance varieties of arrangements were introduced by Falk in \cite{FALK}, and since then they play a central role in several parts of mathematics. \ix{resonance variety}\ix{Falk}

-Since the cup--product on $H^1(\partial F)$ might be non--trivial, and rather subtle, it would be again of major interest to determine the resonance varieties of $\partial F$ and connect them with other singularity invariants.
+Since the cup--product on $H^1(\partial F)$ might be non--trivial, and rather subtle, it would be of major interest to determine the resonance varieties of $\partial F$ and connect them with other singularity invariants.